redhat-buildpacks/catalog/README.md

 ## RHTAP Templates

-This project contains the code source needed to feed a RHTAP runtime demo project like also Tekton PipelineAsCode
+This project contains the code source needed to demo buildpack on RHTAP such as:
+- Quarkus REST service axposing a Hello endpoint `/hello` and `/hello/greeting/{name}`
+- Tekton PipelineRun able to build a container image using buildpack.

+## HowTo

-To use them, perform the following actions using the github cli:
+To create a new GitHub repository and import the needed files, perform the following actions:

 - Git auth
-`echo $(PASSWORD_STORE_DIR=~/.password-store-work pass show github/apps/dabou-1/github_token) | gh auth login --with-token`
+`gh auth login --with-token <YOUR_GITHUB_TOKEN>`

-- Create github project
+- Create a GitHub repository

 ```bash
 ORG_NAME=halkyonio